 Nepalese Blue is a decorative weeping bamboo.
 It contains soft Blue, white, and grey culms.
 Nepalese Blue grows naturally around 2-3mtrs in height.

 You can easily trim down in height when appropriate.
 Dark areas and filtered light are excellent choices for Nepalese Blue bamboos.
-The average clump size is one meter so that this large plant can grow in narrow garden beds, up to at least 50 cm.
+The average clump size is one meter so this large plant can grow in narrow garden beds, up to at least 50 cm.
 You can place it under a roof or even a terrace and outside the garden.

-It is also the small type of bamboo, and you can plant it as an ornamental element in your garden.
+It is also a small type of bamboo, and you can plant it as an ornamental element in your garden.
 Its culms are of green and golden color with thick green leaves.
-It has a vase shape narrow at base and fan at the end.
+It has a vase shape narrow at the base and a fan at the end.
 The latest bamboo shoots reveal a pretty pink / reddish color that has aged to gold for a couple of months.

 Khasia is another ornamental bamboo with a lovely purple shadow over the culm base.
 Khasia, for example, will grow 2-3 meters in height.
 It has a weepy style of growth of soft, lush green plants.
 Khasia needs a shaded area or filtered water.
 It can withstand a little more sunshine than other smaller plants like Nepalese Blue or Himalayan Weeping.